Challenge inequities in education systems with policy expertise, policy analysis skills, and hands-on policy experience.

 - Students in the Global and International Education Policy Specialization enroll in ELPS 565: International Education Internship.

-A comprehensive electronic portfolio is required.
-CEPS MEd portfolio instructions Sept 2018.
-(PDF)
+A comprehensive electronic portfolio is required; requirements are specified in the CEPS MEd Portfolio Instructions.

 As part of your completion of the master's degree, you will be asked to maintain and submit a portfolio of your best written work completed at Loyola University Chicago, along with written reflections of your MEd experiences, a professional development action plan, and an updated copy of your resume.

 Interested in applying?
 Check out the MEd Cultural and Educational Policy Studies application requirements.

 The School of Education and Loyola's Financial Aid Office are committed to helping students secure the necessary financial resources to make their education at Loyola affordable.
 You can learn more on the Financial Assistance page.